magento/pwa-studio/README.md

 If you have any project questions, concerns, or contribution ideas, join our [#pwa slack channel][]!

 Here you can find a [public calendar][] with events that Magento PWA team runs with Community.
-You can also [add that calendar][] to your calendar app to stay up to date with the changes and get notifications
+You can also [add that calendar][] to your calendar app to stay up to date with the changes and get notifications.

 ### Community Maintainers